AccessKey network ACL policy

 复制 MD 格式

-Use a network access control list (ACL) to restrict the source IP addresses for API requests made with permanent AccessKeys.
-This confines AccessKey calls to trusted network environments and enhances security.
+You can use a network ACL policy to restrict the source IP addresses of API requests that use a permanent AccessKey.
+This helps you control AccessKey usage within trusted network environments and improves security.

 Policy types

-RAM provides the following two types of network ACLs for AccessKeys:
+RAM provides the following two types of AccessKey network ACL policies:

-This policy applies to all AccessKeys within your Alibaba Cloud account, including the root account AccessKey and RAM user AccessKeys.
-Use this policy type to apply a uniform set of network rules to all AccessKeys in your account.
+This policy applies to all AccessKeys in an Alibaba Cloud account, including Alibaba Cloud account AccessKeys and RAM user AccessKeys.
+To apply a uniform policy to all AccessKeys in your account, configure an account-level network ACL policy.

-This policy applies to a single AccessKey that belongs to either a root account or a RAM user.
-Use this policy type to define specific rules for an individual AccessKey or to create an exception to an existing account-level policy.
+This policy applies to a single AccessKey that belongs to an Alibaba Cloud account or a RAM user.
+To set a policy for an individual AccessKey, or to apply a special policy that differs from the account-level policy, configure an AccessKey-level network ACL policy.

-An AccessKey-level ACL takes precedence over an account-level ACL.
-If an AccessKey-level ACL is configured for an AccessKey, the account-level ACL does not apply to that AccessKey.
+AccessKey-level policies take precedence over account-level policies.
+If an AccessKey has a specific AccessKey-level policy, the account-level policy does not apply to it.

 image